-Urinary disorder is not a single disease.
+Urinary infections are a single disease.
 It includes many common diseases.
+Acupuncture can be an effective treatment for a UTI.
 Urinary tract infections (UTI)are more common in women than in men.
 It’s estimated that half of all women in the UK will have a UTI at least once in their life.
 Men are not luckier than women, because prostate diseases became the other group of common urinary disorders including prostatitis, benign prostatic hyperplasia (BPH) and prostate cancer.
-Theprevalence of prostatitis is 2.2-9.7% of adult men.
+The prevalence of prostatitis is 2.2-9.7% of adult men.
 For men by age 60, over one-half have BPH; by age 85, the number climbs to 90%, according to the American Urological Association.
 Prostate cancer is the most common cancer in men in the UK, accounting for 25% of all new cases of cancer in males.

 Different urinary disorder diseases show different clinical symptoms: